Ozone Connect Response Time Policy

 Before an LFI is signed off as compliant with this policy and approved to go live on the ecosystem, the LFI must complete a live proving period with one or more TPPs.

-- The 500 ms p95 response time target defined in this policy must be demonstrably met across all in-scope Ozone Connect endpoints over the proving period.
+- The 500 ms p95 response time target must be demonstrably met across all in-scope Ozone Connect endpoints over the proving period

 An LFI that does not meet the target during proving remains in proving until it does, with Nebras support where required.
 This requirement applies equally to initial go-live and to any subsequent major version go-live.

-Nebras actively monitor every LFI's Ozone Connect response times in real time, using the API Hub's own logs of every request made to the LFI.
+Nebras actively monitors every LFI's Ozone Connect response times in real time, using the API Hub's own logs of every request made to the LFI.
 Response times are tracked continuously, per endpoint, against the 500 ms p95 target.
-There is no need for LFIs to self-report, and no LFI operates outside Nebras's view.

 - Missing the 500 ms p95 target for the same endpoint in three consecutive calendar months